Written by Andrew MacDowell, Director, DecisivEdge™

 In concluding this discussion, developing and sustaining a comprehensive database of account history, credit, and most critical of all collection strategies may not eliminate but will certainly help reduce losses and improve future lending strategies.

 DecisivEdge™ is a certified Oracle Financial Services Gold Partner specializing in their flagship lending and leasing platform called Oracle Financial Services Lending and Leasing (OFSLL).
 OFSLL is an end-to-end state of the art lending and leasing platform built to suit any finance company that originates, services, and collects on loans or leases.

-If you are contemplating a new or replacement auto lending software solution, feel free to contact me at email@example.com to learn more about us and our expertise in providing auto lending and leasing solutions and services.
+If you are contemplating a new or replacement lending software solution, feel free to contact me at firstname.lastname@example.org or learn more by visiting our Lending and Leasing as a Service (LLaaS) page.

 About the Author:

 Andrew MacDowell has over two decades of senior management experience in the credit card industry with Fortune 500 financial institutions such as MBNA Corporation and Bank of America.

 Andrew has specific expertise in areas such as Business Development, Loyalty Marketing, Corporate Project Management, Bank Operations, Payments, and Fraud.
 Most notably, Andrew was a key founding stakeholder of MBNA Canada during its peak growth phase in the Canadian marketplace, which ultimately led to it becoming the largest MasterCard issuing bank in Canada.

 Andrew is the product owner of Lending and Leasing as a Service (LLaaS), a DecisivEdge software solution built for small to medium sized lenders.

 Andrew is a graduate of Georgian College where he holds a diploma in Business Administration and majored in Marketing Management.